 Instead, traditional e-commerce businesses rely more on larger delivery vehicles.
 In fact, according to CNBC, Amazon owns 40,000 semi trucks and 30,000 vans, adding to that more than 70 planes to take products everywhere.

-Meanwhile, Stanford research-informed isn't DTC quick commerce provider Ohi's delivery we five times more eco-friendly than standard ground delivery and even 22 timdon'tre than next-day air.
+Meanwhile, Stanford research informed that DTC quick commerce provider Ohi's delivery was five times more eco-friendly than standard ground delivery and even 22 times more than next-day air.

 More specific products than a wide variety of them